-A. Protection against the spirit of truth and the spirit of error.
+A. The spirit of truth and protection against the spirit of error.

 1. (1) The fact of false prophets and the need to test the spirits.